WebsterFolks/Documentation/namester/installation.md

 </pre>

 - You need to change values of only three things here `database`, `username` & `password`.
-- Now chmod `app/storage` folder to 777.
+- Now chmod `app/storage` and all folders under it to 777.
-- Open `http://www.yourdomain.com/install` in your browser, add all the asked information.
+- Open `http://www.yourdomain.com/install` in your browser, provide the asked information and done.

-If everything goes good then your should see a success message else [contact support](http://v5.websterfolks.com/support) for help.
+If everything goes good then you should see a success message else [contact support](http://v5.websterfolks.com/support) for help.